PawseySC/singularity-containers/_episodes/08-ml-python.md

 {: .output}

 Now, locate the last line in the output, and copy in the clipboard the alphanumeric string that follows after `token=`.
 Open your web browser, and type as URL `<Singularity machine IP Address>:8888`.
+The `IP` can be replaced with `localhost` if you're running locally on your laptop or workstation.
-Paste the clipboard content in the *Token* field and click on *Login*.
+Paste the clipboard content in the `Token` field and click on `Login`.

 We're in the Jupyter Notebook!
-From the list of files & directories, click on `LogisticRegression.ipynb`, and we'll go through the notebook.
+From the list of files and directories, click on `LogisticRegression.ipynb`, and we'll go through the notebook.

 When we're done, press twice `Ctrl-C` to kill the Notebook.